8 Reasons To Do An Internship In Latin America

 7. It’s affordable

-Colombia’s low cost of living makes it the most affordable internship program.
+Latin America’s relatively low cost of living makes it an affordable destination for people from all around the world.
 Moreover, you’ll spend less day-to-day with low food and transportation costs.
 It’s definitely the best place to go if you’re on a budget.